Reptile121/auto_linux-mac_mcserver/README.md

 Make a MC Server automaticly on Linux and MacOS!
 1. Download the package/version
 2. Put the files in folder where the Server will be
-3. open terminal and give xxxautostart(x.xx.x).sh and start.sh execute permissions and run xxxautostart(x.xx.x).sh
+3. open terminal and give xxxautostart(x.xx.x).sh and start.sh execute permissions and run xxxautostart-x.xx.x.sh (if you do it ina a terminal its ./xxxautostart-x.xx.x.sh)
 4. Thats it customize your server how you want to!
 Required Packages:
 1. git